fburic/notes/unix.md

 ## `which` should not be used

+Use `type` and/or `command -v` instead.
+But see post below for caveats.

 It looks like `which` may not reflect actual files and paths and is a "broken heritage from the C-Shell and is better left alone in Bourne-like shells." https://unix.stackexchange.com/questions/85249/why-not-use-which-what-to-use-then